ratan-lab/sumo/README.rst

 Usage
 -----

-SUMO can be run in three different modes.
 Typical workflow includes running *prepare* mode for preparation of similarity matrices from feature matrices, followed by factorization of produced multiplex network (mode *run*).
 Third mode *evaluate* can be used for comparison of created cluster labels against biologically significant labels.